inexorgame/site/content/blog/2019/03-04-first-hackathon-2019-report.md

 - Implement the basic connectors and processors as defined in the [specification](https://inexor.org/wiki/features/Entity-System.html) including the basic `REST-API`
 - Implement a first prototype of an octree-based world rendering
-- Think about thread pooling and ideally implement a solution
+- Implement a safer concurrency solution for everything outside the entity system's graph
 - Think about synchronisation (multiplayer)
 - Finish the work on the basic UI for the `entity-system`
 - `@koppiman` will talk with Medienschule Salzburg about a potential model contest for the first Inexor demo

-We would like to thank everyone who was involved, helped, discussed and had fun with us!
+We would like to thank everyone who was involved (heads up `@koenigr`), helped, discussed and had fun with us!

 PS: The detailed report can be found on [HackMD](https://hackmd.io/gS25VTU3S2WcuOR1X8XBIA)